Vadzim-Stsiapanau/spark_demo/PySpark_Basics/README.md

 ### Description

 In this task you will create local SparkSession and work with main functionality of PySpark.
 All useful information you can find in "Useful articles".
-Tasks will be in in PySpark_Basics notebook and unswers in Unswer_PySpark_Basics notebook.
+Tasks will be in in PySpark_Basics notebook and answers in Answer_PySpark_Basics notebook.

 ### Additional Requirements